 The plaintiff must show that the deceased’s death caused damages, such as medical expenses, loss of income and potential earnings, and funeral and burial costs, along with pain and suffering of the victim.

-Damages in a wrongful death suit
+What damages are awarded in a wrongful death lawsuit?

-- Funeral and burial expenses
+- Funeral expenses, including burial expenses

 - Pain and suffering the deceased experienced between the final injury or illness and death